6 Ways to watch the Sundance Film Festival for Free

 6. Try checking your Netflix, YouTube, or Amazon accounts.

 For those of you who prefer the comfort of your home to crowds, Netflix may offer a unique way for you to experience Sundance right from your couch.
-While Netflix and Amazon did not buy Sundance films in 2018, which Business Insider attributed to a switch in their strategies, several 2018 Sundance films began streaming on Netflix, YouTube Red, and more during or shortly after the film festival.
+Several 2019 Sundance Films began streaming on Netflix, YouTube, Red, and more during or shortly after the film festival.
 If you are not concerned about being among the first to watch these independent films, you can still find many past award-winning Sundance films on Netflix, Amazon, YouTube Red, etc. The one perk to this way of viewing Sundance films is that many of these films have reviews and content summaries on Parents’ Guide or Common Sense Media, which allows you to find the perfect fit for your family.

 No matter what your style or mode of movie watching, don’t let the crowds or cost of Sundance scare you away.
 There are many cheap, easy ways for you and your family to enjoy Sundance and participate in one of the world’s most iconic film festivals.